 Some fruit and vege – such as cherry tomatoes at New World and Countdown – were only sold in plastic containers.
 There was no way for a shopper to avoid this plastic.

 Both Countdown and Foodstuffs – owner of the New World and Pak'nSave brands – have pledged to use 100% reusable, recyclable or compostable packaging in their own brands by 2025.
+However, 94% of the store-brand containers in our survey were already recyclable.
+The rest were made from uncoded plastic.

 Countdown said its bakeries would switch to RPET – made from locally recycled plastic – for all packaging by the end of October.
 In the same month, it will stop stocking plastic straws.
 Countdown general manager corporate affairs Kiri Hannifin said it was reviewing plastic packaging on its store brands, including food and non-food products.